gbdev/pandocs/src/SGB_Command_Packet.md

     RESET  0   0   1   1   0   1   0
 P14  --_---_---_-----------_-------_--...
 P15  --_-----------_---_-------_------...
+Time   0        50        100       150
 ```

-Licensed software keeps data and reset pulses LOW for at least 5 μs and leaves P14 and P15 HIGH for at least 15 μs after each pulse,
+The boot ROM and licensed software keep data and reset pulses LOW for at least 5 μs and leave P14 and P15 HIGH for at least 15 μs after each pulse.
-though the hardware is capable of receiving pulses and spaces as short as 2 μs (as tested using [sgb-speedtest]).
+Though the hardware is capable of receiving pulses and spaces as short as 2 μs (as tested using [sgb-speedtest]),
+following the common practice of 5-cycle pulses and 15-cycle spaces may improve reliability in some corner case that the community has not yet discovered.
 Obviously, it'd be no good idea to access the JOYPAD register during the transfer,
 for example, in case that your VBlank interrupt procedure reads-out
 joypad states each frame, so be sure to disable that interrupt during the